garden-rs/garden/doc/ideas.md

 When an `Option<NodeId>` is present in the tree context then the value must be evaluated using the Configuration corresponding to the NodeId.
-The NodeId looks up the Configurtion for that context.
+The NodeId looks up the Configuration for that context.

 - Strategy for evaluating values